On Track On Line - Amtrak Auto Train Tips On Board

 The sleeper portion of the Auto Train uses Superliner II sleepers-arguably the best sleeping cars in the world.
 They offer a choice of Roomettes for up to two passengers, Family Bedrooms for two adults and up to two small children, Bedrooms for two adults with a private washbasin, toilet and shower, and Accessible Bedrooms for a mobility-impaired passenger and a companion.
 Be aware that there are only a handful of Family Bedrooms and Accessible Bedrooms on each trip of the Auto Train.
 If you want one, it's best to reserve several months in advance.
 For more information on Superliner accommodations see the Amtrak Tips on this web site.

 Sleeping car passengers will have been assigned a car and room number when they made their reservations.
 For instance, their ticket may read "Car 5241, Room B".
 The first two numbers (in this case "52") indicate the ticket is for the northbound Auto Train, which Amtrak has designated as Train 52.
 Similarly, Amtrak has designated the southbound Auto Train as Train 53.
 The third and fourth digits of the car number (in this case "41"), designate which sleeping car you'll be in.
 So, when you're ready to board the train, look for the sleeping car numbered "5241".
+There are signs along the platform, plus electronic signs on the sides of the coach and sleeping cars right beside the door, indicating the car number.
 Your sleeping car attendant will direct you to the correct compartment, some of which are on the lower level of the car, and some on the upper level.

 Food and Entertainment

 All Auto Train passengers receive meals as part of their ticket price.
 Dinner will consist of a salad, rolls, a choice from several entrees, vegetables and potatoes, and a choice of dessert.
 The entrees typically include a beef, chicken, fish, and vegetarian selection.
-Although similar, the menu in the dining car for sleeping passengers is a bit longer and more upscale than the menu in the dining car for coach passengers (look for steak as the beef dish in First Class and a less expensive beef cut in coach).
 The dessert is usually a choice of pie (a la mode if you like!), cake or cheesecake and ice cream with syrup.
-You will be offered iced tea, coffee (regular or decaf), soft drinks, hot tea or water to drink.
-Complimentary red and white wine is provided and refreshed during your meal.
+You will be offered iced tea, coffee (regular or decaf), hot tea or water to drink.
+Soft drinks, as well as red and white wine are available for purchase during your meal.

 All passengers are served by waiters/waitresses at four-person booths that have excellent views of the passing countryside.
 Sleeping car passengers, on request, can be served in their compartment, particularly if they have mobility problems.
 Coach passengers with mobility problems can also request that meals be brought to them at their seats.

-Snack bars in the lounge cars sell drinks-both soft and alcoholic-until late in the evening.
+The café area in the lounge car sells drinks-both soft and alcoholic-until late in the evening.
 When you board, there will be complimentary fruit (such as apples and bananas) and bowls of a salty snack mix in the lounge car.
 After dinner, there will be complimentary cookies.
 In the sleeping cars the train attendants keep an urn of coffee warmed up well into the night, and at your request will bring coffee, tea and juice to your room in the morning.
-Boarding passengers are also treated to free wine, cheese and crackers, and cut vegetables in the lounge car.

 All bedding is supplied for sleeping car passengers.
-Coach passengers are provided a blanket and a small pillow (many bring their own larger pillows).
+Coach passengers may wish to bring their own pillow and blanket.
 Parents typically bring along pajamas for children.
-A few passengers in coach choose to stay up all night in one of the lounge cars, playing cards and socializing.
+A few passengers in coach choose to stay up all night in one of the lounge car, playing cards and socializing.

 The Auto Train attendants start to fade away into their crew dormitory car around 10pm for a few hours of sleep.
 (In case you're curious, they all live on the northern end of the Auto Train route, rather than in Florida, and work a round-trip, followed by several days at home.
 They are divided into five teams, each managed by a Chief).
 If you need emergency assistance during the night you can always find senior crew members, including a train attendant, the Chief of On-Board services, or one of the two conductors, available somewhere on the train (often doing paperwork at a table in one of the lounge or dining cars.)